Mears Connect Driven by Sunshine offers transportation for a fee between the Orlando International Airport and the Walt Disney World Resort.

 Note there is a counter that is not at the end of the transportation level against the windows looking out at the bus parking area marked Mears Connect.
 This is not your counter for going to Disney World, this counter serves other destinations in Orlando.

 Once you are there step up to the counter to check in.
-You will need the Mears Connect confirmation email that you received prior to your trip to check in.
-The email has a QR code that they will scan to check you in.
+You will need the Mears Connect confirmation email or text that you received prior to your trip to check in.
+The email has a QR code and the text links to the code that they will scan to check you in.

 Once checked in you will be directed to one of several numbered lines.